Spiritual Meaning of Halloween and Christianity

 Whichever way you choose to celebrate (or not) Halloween, do so like you mean it.
 Every breath we take on this earth can be an eternal reverb into life or death.
 Let’s be careful not to be legalistic and drive people away from church.
 As my friend Debbie said, let’s be intentional.
 I guess the real question remains, “How can I be the salt and light of the earth on October 31st?
 In what ways can I be an effective witness of the redeeming Good News of Jesus Christ?”

 Is it by attending an office party dressed in whatever goofy attire of your choosing?
 Perhaps you can pray for the Holy Spirit to lead you to whoever needs God during that gathering.
-Is it by taking your kids trick-or-treating and making it a mission to connect with a neighbor with the intention of making them a friend and perhaps sharing the Gospel with them in due time?
+Is it by taking your kids trick-or-treating and looking to connect with a neighbor with the intention of making them a friend and perhaps sharing the Gospel with them in due time?
 Or maybe it is to simply fast all day, stay home that night and pray?
 “The prayer of a righteous person is powerful and effective.”
 (James 5:17, NIV.)
 No joke.
 If we really knew what happens in the spiritual world when we pray, we’d be doing it more!